-I know that I have been in a situation where I thought, “Now that my boyfriend is not single, every woman wants him?”
+I know that I have been in a situation where I thought, “Now that my girlfriend is not single, everyone wants her?”
 On the flip-side I have also been in the spot where I wondered, “Now that I’m no longer single, I’m suddenly attractive??”

 I have a few theories, but first, let’s break this down into 3 categories of people.

 - People you’ve just met – Strangers